stijntratsaertit/stijntratsaertit/README.md

-- 👋 Hi, I’m @stijntratsaertit
+- 👋 Hi, I’m Stijn Tratsaert
-- 👀 I’m interested in DevOps & Cloud stuff!
+- 👀 I love the cloud and am very interested in DevOps.
-- 🌱 I’m currently learning DevOps & Cloud stuff!
-- 💞️ I’m looking to collaborate on DevOps & Cloud stuff!
-- 📫 How to reach me stijn.tratsaert.it@gmail.com
+- 📫 You can reach me at stijn.tratsaert.it@gmail.com or stijn@uman.ai

 <!---
 stijntratsaertit/stijntratsaertit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.